ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-1-3.md

-Introduction: Why is Intention Important for Personal Growth?
+Why is Intention Important for Personal Growth?
 =============================================================

 Intention is a powerful tool for promoting personal growth.
 By setting clear and focused goals or desires and aligning one's thoughts, emotions, and actions towards achieving them, individuals can create a powerful force for manifestation.
 In this chapter, we will explore why intention is important for personal growth.